thedankoe/sitebird/src/posts/why-seo-is-so-important/why-seo-is-so-important-for-small-businesses-in-2019.md

 Local searches are easily one of the best ways for businesses to connect with potential customers around them.
 It's evident now that not showing up in local searches could be a catastrophe for your business.

 If your page has all the answers to a customers questions though, they’ll beat a path to your door.
-The fact that you are more than likely close to them.
+The fact that you are more than likely close to them makes it that much more likely.

 [According to Google, 50% of mobile phone users will visit you after conducting a local search](https://think.storage.googleapis.com/docs/how-advertisers-can-extend-their-relevance-with-search_research-studies.pdf).
 When they do come around they're more likely to actually make a purchase.
 At this point, it's up to you to make the sale and show them why they should continue to come back.
 18% of local smartphone searches lead to sales on the same day.

 If your page does not rank well on the SERPs, the odds that they will even find your business dwindle rapidly.
 Whats the solution?
 SEO of course.

+Here's a pro tip, search for a phrase that a potential customer would find you by on google.
+Are you ranked where you want to be?
+If not, study your competitors.
+What are they using as headlines for their pages?

 ### Set yourself up as an authority